 Information about corruption

 Information about corruption comes from members of the public, members of law enforcement agencies, and from ACLEI's own detection initiatives.
-The heads of the ACC, the AFP and Customs and Border Protection must also notify the Integrity Commissioner of any corruption issues that arise in their agencies.
+The heads of the agencies in ACLEI's jurisdiction must also notify the Integrity Commissioner of any corruption issues that arise in their agencies.
 Any information that indicates corrupt conduct has occurred, is occurring, or may be likely to occur, can be investigated by the Integrity Commissioner.

 In addition, the Minister may request that the Integrity Commissioner conduct a public inquiry into all or any of the following: